Children have a natural curiosity about the world — they constantly wonder about what happens around them.

 Discovering Science At The Learning Lab

 At The Learning Lab, we make Science come alive.
 We want our students to ask the right questions even as they seek the right answers.
-Our Science programmes incorprate experiments, activities and materials to help your child develop key skills for scientific observation and inquiry.
+Our Science programmes incorporate experiments, activities and materials to help your child develop key skills for scientific observation and inquiry.

 Watch the video below as Wai Kit, Science Subject Head of The Learning Lab Tampines, shares 3 cool Science facts that your child might not know about the human body.

 If your child is entering Primary 3 next year, the prospect of learning Science as a new subject may be really exciting or even a little daunting.

 As we are at the end of the academic year, it is important for you to begin preparing your child for the rigours of Science as an examinable subject in the Primary 3 syllabus.
 It is vital for your child to have the basic knowledge and application skills for this subject in order to truly enjoy Science classes when the new school year begins.

 To ease our Primary 3 students into Science as a new subject, our curriculum in Term 1 focuses on fostering a passion and genuine interest for Science.
 Your child will not only learn about this new subject through written exercises, but also have plenty of opportunities to pick up Science techniques through experiments and first-hand experience.